no-go/CsvWatch/README.md

 ![screenshot](screenshot.jpg)

-This is a hacky alpha version.
+This is a hacky beta version.
 Main focus on building cSharp with msbuild and running the exe with mono (Linux or Rasperry Pi 1).